eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

   - Security Groups (SGs)
   - MySQL Database (DB)

-  The configurations for these resources aren't defined in this repository, but are instead defined in the [terragrunt-infrastructure-modules-example](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example) repo.
+  The configurations for these resources aren't defined in this repository, but are instead defined in the [terragrunt-infrastructure-catalog-example](https://github.com/gruntwork-io/terragrunt-infrastructure-catalog-example) repository.

   This is a recommended, Gruntwork best practice, as it allows infrastructure teams to iterate on infrastructure patterns as versioned, immutable artifacts, and then reference pinned versions of these patterns in their "live" infrastructure-live repositories.